projen/projen/API.md

 [github.DependabotRegistryType](#projen-github-dependabotregistrytype)|Each configuration type requires you to provide particular settings.
 [github.DependabotScheduleInterval](#projen-github-dependabotscheduleinterval)|How often to check for new versions and raise pull requests for version updates.
 [github.VersioningStrategy](#projen-github-versioningstrategy)|The strategy to use when edits manifest and lock files.
+[javascript.ArrowParens](#projen-javascript-arrowparens)|Include parentheses around a sole arrow function parameter.
 [javascript.AutoRelease](#projen-javascript-autorelease)|Automatic bump modes.
+[javascript.EmbeddedLanguageFormatting](#projen-javascript-embeddedlanguageformatting)|Control how Prettier formats quoted code embedded in the file.
+[javascript.EndOfLine](#projen-javascript-endofline)|Which end of line characters to apply.
+[javascript.HTMLWhitespaceSensitivity](#projen-javascript-htmlwhitespacesensitivity)|How to handle whitespaces in HTML.
 [javascript.NodePackageManager](#projen-javascript-nodepackagemanager)|The node package manager to use.
 [javascript.NpmAccess](#projen-javascript-npmaccess)|Npm package access level.
+[javascript.ProseWrap](#projen-javascript-prosewrap)|How to wrap prose.
+[javascript.QuoteProps](#projen-javascript-quoteprops)|Change when properties in objects are quoted.
+[javascript.TrailingComma](#projen-javascript-trailingcomma)|Print trailing commas wherever possible when multi-line.
 [javascript.TypeScriptJsxMode](#projen-javascript-typescriptjsxmode)|Determines how JSX should get transformed into valid JavaScript.
 [javascript.TypeScriptModuleResolution](#projen-javascript-typescriptmoduleresolution)|Determines how modules get resolved.
 [vscode.InternalConsoleOptions](#projen-vscode-internalconsoleoptions)|Controls the visibility of the VSCode Debug Console panel during a debugging session Source: https://code.visualstudio.com/docs/editor/debugging#_launchjson-attributes.